 Instructions

-- Add the soaked cashews, chickpeas, lemon juice, garlic, salt, onion powder (if using), pepper and half of the water and half of the oil to a food processor.
+- Add the skinless chickpeas, hemp seeds lemon juice, garlic, salt, pepper and half of the oil to a food processor.
 Blend to combine the ingredients, stopping to scrape down the sides of the food processor as needed, until mostly smooth.

-- With the food processor running, slowly stream in the remaining water and oil and continue to blend for 3 to 5 minutes or until very smooth and creamy.
+- With the food processor running, slowly stream in the remaining oil and continue to blend for 2 to 3 minutes or until very smooth and creamy.

 - Season with additional salt, pepper or lemon juice if needed.
 Transfer to an airtight container or covered bowl and chill before serving.